2captcha/2captcha-python/README.md

 ## Other methods

 ### send / get_result
 These methods can be used for manual captcha submission and answer polling.
+The `send()` method supports sending any captcha type, to specify the captcha type you must send value `method` manually, for example `method='hcaptcha'` for solving hCapthca.
+You can find the value of the `method` parameter in the [API documentation](https://2captcha.com/2captcha-api).

+Example for solving Normal captcha manually:
 ```python
 import time
 . . . . .